Which languages have more than 100 million native speakers? A quiz

 - Japanese has about 130 million speakers.

-- After Hindi and Bengali, the other major languages in India are Marathi (70 million), Tamil, Gujarati and Malayalam.
+- After Hindi and Bengali, the other major languages in South Asia are Marathi (70 million), Tamil, Gujarati and Malayalam.

 - See Ethnologue for more numbers.